top of page

 Step 3 - Turn Your Pile into Compost

-It is recommended that the compost pile heat to 130-150 degrees Fahrenheit and maintain that temperature for 3 days.
+It is recommended that the compost pile be heated to 130-150 degrees Fahrenheit and maintain that temperature for 3 days.

-Heating is necessary to destroy bad bacteria but temperatures above 160 degrees Fahrenheit can kill beneficial bacteria and slow the process.
-To help you achieve appropriate temperature you can purchase a compost temperature gauge from a local farm store.
+Heating is necessary to destroy bad bacteria, but temperatures above 160 degrees Fahrenheit can kill beneficial bacteria and slow the process.
+To help you achieve the appropriate temperature, you can purchase a compost temperature gauge from a local farm store.

 Tip: To speed up the breakdown of chicken litter in your compost, add Coop to Garden.